 Loans That Would Be Eliminated

 The Loan Shark Prevention Act would effectively outlaw payday loans.
 These are small, very short-term loans that do not require a credit check.
-To make this type of loan profitable, payday lenders charge extremely high interest rates – about 15% per $100 over a two-week period.
-That works out to an annual percentage rate (APR) of nearly 400%.
+To make this type of loan profitable, payday lenders charge extremely high interest rates — about $15 for every $100 borrowed over a two-week period, according to the Federal Reserve.
+That works out to an annual percentage rate (APR) of more than 390%.
 With a federal interest rate cap of 15%, payday lenders simply wouldn’t be able to stay in business.

 The act would have the same effect on auto title loans.
 These work much like payday loans but with a twist: Instead of giving the lender access to their paychecks, borrowers offer up their cars as collateral.
 If they can’t repay the loan on time, the lender seizes the car and sells it.
-Auto title loans come with the same high interest as payday loans, plus additional fees of up to 25%.
+Auto title loans come with the same high interest as payday loans, plus an array of additional fees.

 Loans That Would Be Limited

 The Loan Shark Prevention Act wouldn’t eliminate credit cards, but it would drastically reduce the interest lenders can charge on them.
-According to CreditCards.com, the average APR for credit cards as of July 2019 was 17.8%, well above the limit set by the act.
+According to CreditCards.com, the average APR for credit cards as of January 2021 was 16.05%, higher than the limit set by the act.
 And that’s just the average; for people with poor credit, the typical interest rate is over 25%.
-Even the average “low-interest” card has a rate of 14.74%, barely below the 15% limit.
+Only “low-interest” cards have an average rate significantly below the limit, at 12.77%

 With the act in place, lenders would have to lower their rates on all credit cards.
-The maximum rate would be 15%, and the low-interest rate would have to be lower still to make those cards attractive.
-Lenders would probably stop offering any cards for people with poor credit, since they would no longer be able to charge a high enough interest rate to make up for the added risk these borrowers present.
+The maximum rate would be 15%, and even the low-interest rate would have to drop somewhat to make those cards attractive.
+Lenders would probably stop offering any cards for people with poor credit since they would no longer be able to charge a high enough interest rate to make up for the added risk these borrowers present.
 That would make it much harder for anyone with damaged credit to rebuild their credit score.